Analyzing your prompt, please hold on...

 34}

-The @font-face CSS rule allows you to specify fonts for displaying text on web pages that can be downloaded either from a remote server or from the user’s computer.
-The rule defines a custom font family name and specifies the source URL of the font file.
+The @font-face CSS rule allows you to specify fonts that can be downloaded from a remote server or the user’s computer for displaying text within SVG graphics.
+This rule defines a custom font family name and specifies the source URL of the font file.

-font-family attribute for an SVG element.
-It specifies the font name that will be used to set font properties.RuleBuilder class sets a scr attribute for the <style> element with the source URL of the font file.In the example above, the @font-face rule defines a custom font family named "VeinlineRegular".
+font-family CSS property in the generated style rule.
+It specifies the font name that will be used for matching text elements.RuleBuilder class sets the src CSS descriptor inside the @font-face rule with the source URL of the font file.In the example above, the @font-face rule defines a custom font family named "VeinlineRegular".
 This rule ensures that the font is loaded and available for use within the SVG document.

 The